 - Availability of pediatric anti-HIV drug formulations.
-Young infants cannot swallow pills or capsules and therefore require drug formulations that are easier to give, such as liquids.
-Not all anti-HIV drugs available for adults have formulations appropriate for young children.
+Young infants cannot swallow pills or capsules and therefore require special drug formulations, such as liquids.
+Not all anti-HIV drugs available for adults have formulations that infants and young children can take.

 - Availability of pediatric dosing information.
-The amount of anti-HIV drugs that need to be given are different in children than adults, and also vary in children of different ages.
+The doses of anti-HIV drugs that need to be given are different in children than adults, and also vary in children of different ages.
 Not all anti-HIV drugs approved for adults have been studied in children to know the right dose for children.
 Additionally, dosing information for some anti-HIV drugs may be available for older but not younger children.

 - Prior anti-HIV treatment.
 Some anti-HIV treatments stop working after a period of time because the HIV virus may become resistant to those drugs.
 For example, teens who were infected at birth might harbor HIV that has become resistant to some drugs during periods when they have trouble taking anti-HIV drugs that kept their HIV blood levels (viral load) controlled.
 See "treatment adherence" below.

 - Treatment adherence.
-Many children and teens are concerned about fitting in with their friends and tend not to think about future consequences as much as adults do.
+Many children and teens are concerned about fitting in with their friends and may not think about future consequences as much as adults do.
 For these reasons, some have trouble taking their medication as directed.
 If medication is not taken correctly or as directed (called poor drug adherence, the virus may become resistant to the drugs.
 Many strategies can help improve their treatment adherence, including simpler treatment plans, text message reminders for taking pills, and support from HIV-infected peers.